Download the free deal analysis calculator which will help you accurately screen good from bad deals saving you a ton of time.

 There are two basic types of foundations for residential real estate – Slab on grade and pier and beam.

-Pier and beam was pretty common across the United States for a very long time.
+Pier and beam foundations were pretty common across the United States for a very long time.
 With modern construction techniques, either style of foundation can work in nearly any part of the country, but what is customary tends to change based on the region.

 The further north you go, the more you see pier and beam.
 It is required to pour the foundation below the frost line, and that frost line gets pretty deep in cold regions.
 Colder regions tend to get snow, so it’s better to elevate the property well above grade.